Multiple Cameras Combine to Photograph Entire Redwood Tree

 “I’ve worked in tropical forests my whole life,” he said, “and I’ve never made good pictures of trees.
 They’re hard to photograph.
 To capture a tree is a very complicated… that’s why we’re doing this picture which shows the whole thing, and hopefully people will feel the way they should feel about the tree when they look at the photograph.”

 To see the picture in it’s entirety you can either grab the October edition of National Geographic or check out the magazine’s website.
-Along with dozens of other incredible pictures, facts and games, you can see the photograph at the end of cool video that shows the photo process Michael Nichols went through to get it.
+Along with dozens of other incredible pictures, facts and games, you can see the photograph at the end of a cool video that shows the photo process Michael Nichols went through to get it.

 Jeff Racheff: